 Process painting is not about technique, skill or training.
 It's about using the tools of art to explore creativity itself.
-Here we've distilled the practice down to seven basic principles to fuel your creative exploration:
+Here are seven fundamental ideas about the practice of process arts to fuel your creative exploration:

 Process painting is not something to learn or get better at.

 It's about being.
 The act of creation is a point of contact with your essential self.
 The artifacts of the journey are not the journey.
 The process is the goal.

 Expectation kills wildness.